NickySystem/TinyTechnoPL/README.md

 # Tiny Techno Pseudo Language
+Open main.pd in Pure Data (www.puredata.info)
-in a terminal, navigate to your pd directory.
+In a terminal, navigate to your pd directory.

 Into the /bin folder